MicrochipTech/unicens-linux-daemon/cfg/README.md

  - BufferSize=".."
 	 - Integer value, specifying the number of bytes for a single buffer element
 	 - This buffer will be allocated inside the driver and will temporary hold the streamed data.
-	 - Making this value bigger, makes the application more robust, in cases where the operating system´s scheduler is slowly doing task switching, due to heavy system load.
+	 - Making this value bigger, makes the application more robust, in cases where the operating systemÂ´s scheduler is slowly doing task switching, due to heavy system load.
 	 - Reducing the buffer size may help to reduce the audio/video latency.
 But if the value is too small, the risk of data loss (Buffer-Underrun) increases, which may result in audio- and video artifacts.
 	 - If the latency does not matter, using 8 Kbyte is usually safe.
 	 - If the latency is crucial, it is generally hard to specify a "good" buffer size, as this depends a lot on the used CPU, operating system, kernel configuration and the typical system load.
 The integrator needs to find a good compromise between low latency and high robustness.